JoeyWangTW/joey-wang-blog/data/blog/uw-gix-msti.md

 layout: PostLayout
 ---

-[//]: TODO: add photo and links.
-Make it easier to read with layout adjustments
+[//]: # 'TODO: add photo and links.
+Make it easier to read with layout adjustments'

 # Intro